 Being able to create a backup is a great tool for protecting your data, and Microsoft Outlook lets you do it easily.
 The export process isn’t difficult and will work on almost any version of Outlook.
 However, it isn’t the only email service that lets you create backups.
 Other email providers, like Google’s Gmail, also let you export your data, so you can add everything to your backup.

 Once you have your backup file, you should consider where you’re going to store it.
 One solution is to use a good external hard drive with lots of cheap storage, but PST files are quite small.
-A more reliable solution is to use a free cloud storage provider or online backup service to keep your data safe from hard drive failure and other physical threats.
+A more reliable solution is to use a free cloud storage provider, email backup service or online backup service to keep your data safe from hard drive failure and other physical threats.

 Have you backed up your Outlook emails?
 Did you use one of these methods?
 Let us know your thoughts in the comments section below.
 Thanks for reading.